MarkDickinson/shell_scripts/security-audit/README.txt

     are mapped to /bin or /sbin which must be owned by root (not by the system user such as adm or operator) and must be traversable by other users, and quite a few other customisable cases.
+  * optional (but default) backs up /etc
+  * optional (but default) collect hardware info
+  * optional (but default) if 'rpm' is available collect a package list

 Files provided:
-   collect_server_details.sh   - run on all server to collect details to be processed process_server_details.sh   - run on reporting server to process above files security-audit-doc.html     - documentation ALL.custom                  - default customisation file example (used if no server.custom) phoenix.custom              - example overriding the default ALL.custom for server 'phoenix'
+   collect_server_details.sh   - run on all server to collect details to be processed process_server_details.sh   - run on reporting server to process above files security-audit-doc.html     - documentation ALL.custom                  - default customisation file example (used if no servername.custom) phoenix.custom              - example overriding the default ALL.custom for Fedora30 Gnome desktop 'phoenix' vosprey3.custom             - example overriding the default ALL.custom for CentOS7 webserver 'vosprey3'
+   RUN                         - examples of the processing run options available, default is full processing

+Directories that must exist for processing are n/a - output files are stored in the current working directory at the time the
+         script is run

-Directories that must exist (at no point in the directory path can a underscore ( _ ) be used somedir                     - location of the two scripts somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
+Directories that must exist for processing are
+(at no point in the directory path can a underscore ( _ ) be used) somedir                     - location of the two scripts somedir/custom              - place all custom files in here somedir/results             - all reporting results are placed here
- - the collection script output file directory and archive directory are parameter supplied, the sample RUN script expects them to be under the somedir path also.
+ - the directory containing the data to be processed that was collected by the collect_server_details.sh script and any result archive directory are parameter supplied.